-Bathua leaves are most readily available in the winter, and they are most common in Northern parts of India, although they are also available in South India.
-The best substitution, if you cannot find bathua leaves where you live, is spinach.
+Bathua leaves are most readily available in the winter, and they are most common in northern parts of India, although they are also available in South India.
+If you cannot find bathua leaves where you live, the best substitution is spinach.

 - 1 cup wheat flour

 - 1/2 cup water, or as required

 - 1 cup bathua leaves, washed and finely chopped

 - 1/2 teaspoon ajwain (carom seeds)